pieroproietti/penguins-eggs/sourceforge/files/iso/ufficiozero/README.md

 You can find more informations at [ufficiozero](https://www.ufficiozero.org/).

 # Disclaim
-__I'm part of UfficioZero, but please note what this project is in no way connected to UfficioZero in any official way, they are mostly betas__.
+__I'm proud to be part of UfficioZero, but please note what this project is in no way connected to UfficioZero in any official way, they are mostly betas__.